-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with our policy.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with our managing allegations policy.
+Any member of staff/volunteer/parent/carer can contact Solihull's local authority designated officer (LADO) 0121 788 4310 if they have a concern about an adult working/volunteering in our school.